ckobayashi714/si-spring-2019/docs/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
   - cpp

 toc_footers:
   - <a href='https://github.com/omolazabal/si-spring-2019'>Contribute to the codebase</a>

 includes:
-  - unix
+  - hello

 search: true
 ---

 # Introduction
 Welcome to the CPSC 131 Supplemental Instruction review website!
-This is an open source webpage that contains review material sourced from students taking the course.
+This is an open source webpage that contains review exercises sourced from students taking the course.
 If you would like to contribute to the webpage, please visit the [wiki](https://github.com/omolazabal/si-spring-2019/wiki) to learn more.